Graduate Assistantships and Tuition Remission Scholarships

 In addition to receiving a stipend for assistantship duties, graduate assistants will normally receive a partial tuition remission scholarship equal to a prorated portion of their in-state tuition; the out-of-state portion of tuition will usually also be waived for graduate assistants.

-The School of Architecture + Design may award some additional tuition remission scholarships as funds allow, to a limited number of graduate architecture students to supplement the partial scholarship accompanying some assistantship positions.
+The School of Architecture and School of Design may award some additional tuition remission scholarships as funds allow, to a limited number of graduate architecture students to supplement the partial scholarship accompanying some assistantship positions.
 These funds are applied to the in-state portion of tuition.
 The student is responsible for the remainder of the in-state tuition not covered by the scholarship and the out-of-state portion of tuition, if applicable, as well as required comprehensive fees.
 Tuition remission scholarship awards are not strictly based on need, academic performance, faculty recommendation, or promise of exceptional scholarship, but are based on a combination of these factors.

 A graduate assistantship and tuition remission scholarship may affect the overall amount of other forms of financial aid for which a student is eligible.
 Students should consult their counselor in the University Office of Scholarships and Financial Aid for more information.